hotmangoTeam/Fishikawatest/pdadata/readme.md

+# What's This All About?
+The frca-pdadta.json file is the core "Problem Determination" database behind the **Fishikawa - Root Cause Analysis** application.
+This file is designed to be a freely available, GNU/GPL licensed, application agnostic json dataset of of known problems that may adversly effect the successful installation, management and operation of the Joomla!
+CMS.

+> The FRCA and associated datasets come with ABSOLUTELY NO WARRANTY.

+>Fishikawa (FRCA) & associated files or datasets are are not affiliated with or endorsed by The Joomla!
+Project™.
+Use of the Joomla!® name, symbol, logo, and related trademarks is licensed by Open Source Matters, Inc.

+---

 ## Problem Determination Aide - frca-pdadata.json
 a json encoded file providing a consistent (hex based) alpha-numeric convention for reporting/ listing/ registering/ displaying errors and messages in the **Fishikawa - Root Cause Analysis application** for joomla! known problems and potential fixes.